Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong: Study Design Overview

+We sample 20 claims (half true and half false) for each participant to verify and randomize their order.
 For each claim, we ask for the participant's binary decision of whether they think the claim is true or false.
 We measure the accuracy of human decisions given that we know the gold labels of these claims.
 We also ask for the participant's confidence in their judgment on a scale of 1 to 5, and record the time used for verifying each claim.
-Apart from these quantitative variables, we ask for a free-form response of how the annotator makes their judgments.
+We also ask for a free-form response of how the annotator makes their judgments.
+Appendix~\ref{sec:interface} and Figure~\ref{fig:interface} illustrate the interface setup.